- The word “wasp” is the general scientific category for all of the stinging bugs we think of when we call something a hornet or a wasp.

 Hornets and wasps are common names that humans use for “bugs that hurt when they sting you,” but often, we use the wrong one.
 When you are trying to avoid getting stung, the correct scientific naming of the insect doesn’t seem all that important, so it’s understandable!

-Today, however, we are going to take a look at some of the differences and misnomers between wasps and hornets, specifically in relation to their nests.
+Today, however, we are going to take a look at some of the differences and misnomers between hornet nests vs. wasp nests.
 Understanding the differences between them allows us to discover how unique and interesting these insects truly are, even if we don’t necessarily want to learn about them through in-person experience.
 Let’s get started and learn: hornet nest vs. wasp nest, what are the differences?

-Materially, hornets and paper wasps are very similar, with the mud dauber being the outlier.
+Materially, hornet nests vs. paper wasp nests are very similar, with the mud dauber being the outlier.
 Hornets and paper wasps chew wood fibers and mix them with their saliva, making a papery building material.
 Mud daubers, as their name implies, use clay and mud.

 Finally, the other major difference is the colony size within the nest.
 Paper wasps and hornets are social and live in large colonies, while mud daubers are solitary wasps.